mistupv/csp_tracker/README.md

 Dynamic Slicing
 -------------
 In order to slice a CSP specification the user should place a special channel named 'slice' inmediatelly after a channel occurence of interest.
-Note that this special channel *should* be declarated in the channel section of the specification.
+Note that this special channel *must* be declared in the channel section of the specification.

 	channel a,b,c, slice